MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/manage-result-types.md

 The result type management experience is wizard driven, you're guided through steps to define the name, content source, rules, and layout.
 Result types can be customized at both the organization-level and SharePoint site level.
 A result type created at SharePoint site honors the search scope defined for site.
 If the search scope in a SharePoint site is set to hub or Organization scope, the result type created at the respective hub or Organization scope is applied to search results.

 > [!NOTE]
 > Result types for "SharePoint and OneDrive" content source is available in Microsoft Search in SharePoint home, sites and Office.com.
-The feature will be available in Microsoft Search in Bing soon.

 ### Manage organization-level result types